irthomasthomas/clipnotes/README.md

 # ClipNotes

 ClipNotes is a Python utility that simplifies the process of taking notes while reading papers or conducting research.
 It automatically captures clipboard entries while it runs and saves them to a file for further processing when you finish.
+Note that the imgur branch contains a lot more features.
+The example document was created using that branch.

 ## Features